-Students from the Lurie College Ed.D Leadership program have been defending their dissertations this semester – learn more below!
+Students from the third cohort of the Lurie College Ed.D Leadership program defended their dissertations during the Spring 2019 semester – learn more about each of their dissertations below!

 Radha Aravamudhan | Thu., Mar.
 7, 1:30pm, SH 412

 “Bridging the English Language Divide and Building Self-Confidence in Dalit Communities: An Exploratory Study in Tamil Nadu, India”

 The purpose of this study was to investigate the implementation of a community-based English program in rural India.
 Findings shared through a documentary film demonstrated that the asset-based approach of the program had a positive impact on student self-confidence, academic engagement, and upward social mobility.